wp-plugins/decon-character-counter/readme.txt

 Counts the title, content, and excerpt characters while you edit your post or page.

-Also comes with real-time SEO-friendly reminder, just in case.
+Also comes with a real-time SEO-friendly reminder, just in case.

 Decon Character Counter overview: